This article originally appeared on our sibling site, Symfony Station.

 Here's how it works:

-• listener (PHP object) tells a central dispatcher object that it wants to listen to the kernel.response event;
+- A listener (PHP object) tells a central dispatcher object that it wants to listen to the

-• At some point, the Symfony kernel tells the dispatcher object to dispatch the kernel.response event, passing with it an Event object that has access to the Response object;
+event; - At some point, the Symfony kernel tells the dispatcher object to dispatch the

-• The dispatcher notifies (i.e. calls a method on) all listeners of the kernel.response event, allowing each of them to modify the Response object.”
+object; - The dispatcher notifies (i.e. calls a method on) all listeners of the

 For a detailed explanation, read this.